 Computational science is a multi-disciplinary activity involving experts in the application and experts in the development and implementation of computational methods.

-In ME at BU a large fraction of the research projects have an associated computational aspect.
+In ME@BU, a large fraction of the research projects has an associated computational aspect.
 Computational fluid dynamic simulations, finite element simulations, and particle interaction simulations are applied regularly to study fluid-thermal and mechanical systems at all scales.
-In addition, new computational techniques are being developed to push the state-of-the art in simulation capacity.
+In addition, new computational techniques are being developed to push the state-of-the-art in simulation capacity.

 Computational Method Development

 - Fluid Mechanics: In this arena new modeling methods are being developed to better predict complex fluid flows.
-Also models applicable to micro and nano scale fluidics are being developed.
-Ryan, Yakhot
+Models applicable to micro and nanoscale fluidics are also being developed.

 Application of Computational Methods